 Naschmarkt.
 Vienna’s largest food market.
-Originating from the 16th century, features more than 100 food and vintage stalls and restaurants.
+Originating from the 16th century features more than 100 food and vintage stalls and restaurants.

 Krimml Waterfalls.
 Mountain waterfalls, located near the village of Krimml in the High Tauern National Park (Salzburg state).
-Located in heavily forested area these waterfalls are the highest in Europe, with 380m high fall.
+Located in heavily forested areas these waterfalls are the highest in Europe, with 380m high fall.

 Goldenes Dachl.
-Also known as Golden Roof, this iconic landmark is located in old town of Innsbruck.
+Also known as Golden Roof, this iconic landmark is located in the old town of Innsbruck.
 This Habsburg residence is decorated by 2657 shiny tiles and it is now a museum featuring Innsbruck history.

 Karlskirche.
 Also known as Rektoratskirche St. Karl Borromäus, this 18th century Habsburg domed cathedral is located in Karlsplatz in Vienna.
 Classical music concerts are regularly organized there.

 Stubai Glacier.
 Scenic ski resort in Tyrol and largest one in Austria.
-Featuring various trails, a terrain park, spectacular views and attractions.
+Featuring various trails, a terrain park, spectacular views, and attractions.

 Attersee.
 Also known as Lake Atter, the largest lake Salzkammergut region in Upper Austria.
-Featuring water sports, diving, trekking and hiking and beautiful views of surrounding mountains.
-Gustav Mahler, Sigmund Freud and Gustav Klimt spent their summers here.
+Featuring water sports, diving, trekking and hiking, and beautiful views of surrounding mountains.
+Gustav Mahler, Sigmund Freud, and Gustav Klimt spent their summers here.

 Traunsee.
 Scenic deep water lake surrounded by mountains, located in Salzkammergut.
-Picturesque villages are scattered around this lake making it popular tourist destination.
+Picturesque villages are scattered around this lake making it a popular tourist destination.

 Spanish Riding School.
 Classical horse riding school in Vienna with famous white Lipizzaner stallions.
-Dating back to 18th century this school also offers tours shows.
+Dating back to the 18th century this school also offers tours shows.

 Ski Amadé.
 Large ski area comprised of 28 locations and towns, the second largest in Europe.
 Named after Mozart (Amadeus).

-Interesting facts about Austria
+14. Interesting facts about Austria